Yentis/manga-reader/README.md

 ![Preview](https://i.imgur.com/A0zi4Xf.png)

 # Support
 For support contact Yentis#5218 on Discord.

+When building locally there is an issue with isomorphic-git on cordova where it will throw an error on cloning the repository.
+Go to node_modules/isomorphic-git/index.js and change
+for (const [i, start] of offsetArray.entries()) { }
+to
+offsetArray.forEach((start, i) => { }